freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 SecureDrop Workstation lets journalists check SecureDrop, decrypt and securely view submissions, and reply to sources, all on the same computer.

-Once logged in, you will see a chat-like user interface consisting of three panels:
+Once logged in, you will see a chat-like user interface:

 - The leftmost panel shows your username, if you are logged in, or the sign-in button.